-If you are operating a Canadian business and registered for the GST/HST (see Do I Need to Register My Business for GST/HST? and Starting a Business in Canada: GST Registration), you can get back the GST/HST you've paid out during a particular reporting period by claiming it through Input Tax Credits (ITCs) on your GST/HST return.
+Most Canadian businesses must register to collect and pay the goods and services tax (GST) and harmonized sales tax (HST) on eligible items.
+If you are operating a Canadian business and registered for the GST/HST, you can get back the GST/HST you've paid out during a particular reporting period by claiming it through input tax credits (ITCs) on your GST/HST return.

-When you complete your GST/HST return, you declare the amount of GST/HST you collected from various customers and deduct your Input Tax Credits (ITCs) from this amount to determine your GST/HST net tax.
+When you complete your GST/HST return, you declare the amount of GST/HST you collected from various customers and deduct your ITCs from this amount to determine your GST/HST net tax.
 If the resulting amount is negative, you will get a GST/HST refund.
-For information on goods and services that you do not need to charge for see Examples of GST Exempt Goods and Services.

 Rules for Claiming Input Tax Credits